FixedEffects/FixedEffectModels.jl/README.md

 The syntax is similar to `reg` - just with multiple `lhs`.
 With the option `add_mean = TRUE`, the mean of the initial variable mean is added to the residuals.

-This allows to check the relation between multiple variables after removing the variation due to control variables, as in [binscatter](https://michaelstepner.com/binscatter/)

 ```julia
 using  RDatasets, DataFrames, FixedEffectModels